Visit our Covid-19 Guidance Hub Click here

 Please note that we are unable to provide the Services until we have satisfactorily completed our client identification and verification procedures.

-You shall notify us within 14 calendar days of any changes to your circumstances which we should reasonably be made aware of, including (i) changes of name, address, telephone or fax numbers or e-mail address (ii) (where you are a company, a group of companies or a trust) ownership changes and changes in directors or trustees and (iii) if you go into administration, receivership or liquidation or make any arrangement with your creditors.
+You shall notify us within 14 calendar days of any changes to your circumstances which we should reasonably be made aware of, including (i) changes of name, address, telephone or e-mail address (ii) (where you are a company, a group of companies or a trust or other entity) ownership changes and changes in directors or trustees and (iii) if you go into administration, receivership or liquidation or make any arrangement with your creditors.

 If any provision of our engagement letter, schedule of services or standard terms of business is or becomes illegal, invalid or unenforceable in any jurisdiction, that shall not affect the legality, validity or enforceability in that or any other jurisdiction of the rest of that provision or of any other provision of our engagement letter.